‘We have to get to crime before it really happens’: Wichita mayor praises new Juvenile Intervention Unit initiative

-Wichita police seeing an increase in crime committed by kids and now they are trying to get a handle on it by unveiling a new unit.
+WICHITA, Kan.
+(KSNW) – Wichita police are seeing an increase in crime committed by kids, and now, they are trying to get a handle on it by unveiling a new unit.

-“The goal is to get to some of these young people before god-forbid they make a life-changing decision that could ruin their lives or someone else’s,” says Wichita Mayor Brandon Whipple.
+“The goal is to get to some of these young people before god-forbid they make a life-changing decision that could ruin their lives or someone else’s,” said Wichita Mayor Brandon Whipple.

 “I am glad that we have a forward-thinking police chief who has his ear to the ground of the community to respond in a way where we can provide resources to folks who might be headed down the wrong path,” Whipple said.